En passant (in passing): In chess, a French term1 for a special pawn move allowing the capture of an opposing pawn on the fifth rank.

-It’s so easy to let friends drift away; life crowds in, as they say, which is so true.
+It’s so easy to let friends drift away; life crowds in, as a pastor, Jim Sirbaugh, once told us; that’s so true.
 I didn’t want to let Steve drift away again.

 And now I have to find a way to cope with his death.
 I honestly don’t know how I’m going to do that.
 I think of him often, and I smile at many of those memories, and sometimes laugh out loud, and that helps a little.

 I’ve talked to Linda and Tom McCray, another good friend who was a part of those bicycle rides, about recreating Pymatuning.
 That may happen.